 I’ll be completely honest; this is not a new make.
-I finished this Doily Dress five years ago for one of my wedding anniversaries.
-I wear this Doily Dress anytime I have a cocktail event which isn’t very often.
-I’ve probably worn it once a year since I made it.
+I finished this Doily Dress a decade ago for one of my wedding anniversaries.

 This would be a really fun technique for refashioning a dress you altready have and own instead of making a whole new dress.
 Check out these other dress refashions!

 I used the dress sewing pattern Butterick 5605.
 I skipped the belt and the bow and altered the back neckline slightly.
 I think I made a size 12 and added length to the bodice for my long torso.

 The reason I chose this pattern is that I loved the classic 1950’s silhouette, and I thought applying all those lace doilies would be easier on dolman style sleeves.
 I also loved the side seam pockets.